secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/index.html.md

 ### Self-Service Learning (Skillserve, Coursera, Others)

-**Desription:** GitLab supports team members who wish to continue their growth within their professional career.
+**Description:** GitLab supports team members who wish to continue their growth within their professional career.
 The course must be related to your career development goal, Individual Growth Plan (IGP), and/or serves the [mission](/company/mission/) of GitLab as a company.

 **Eligibility for Reimbursement:** A final grade report or satisfactory certificate of completion are required to receive reimbursements over $1,000 USD.